 Determination of Economic Benefit

 (1) The Economic Benefit (EB) is the approximate dollar value of the benefit gained and the costs avoided or delayed (without duplication) as a result of the respondent's noncompliance.
-The EB will be determined using the U.S. Environmental Protection Agency's BEN computer model.
+Except as provided in (3), the EB will be determined using the U.S. Environmental Protection Agency's BEN computer model.
 DEQ may make, for use in the model, a reasonable estimate of the benefits gained and the costs avoided or delayed by the respondent.

 (2) Upon request of the respondent, DEQ will provide the name of the version of the model used and respond to any reasonable request for information about the content or operation of the model.
 The model’s standard values for income tax rates, inflation rate and discount rate are presumed to apply to all respondents unless a specific respondent can demonstrate that the standard value does not reflect the respondent’s actual circumstance.

+(3) For violations of the Clean Fuels Program in OAR 340-253, DEQ will determine economic benefit using the Credit Clearance Market maximum credit price as calculated under OAR 340-253-1040 with interest and other considerations as needed to properly capture the full economic benefit of the violation.

-(3) DEQ need not calculate EB if DEQ makes a reasonable determination that the EB is de minimis or if there is insufficient information on which to make an estimate under this rule.
+(4) DEQ need not calculate EB if DEQ makes a reasonable determination that the EB is de minimis or if there is insufficient information on which to make an estimate under this rule.